markomanninen/srrd-builder/work/docs/GUIDE_FOR_AI_AGENTS.md

 ## Introduction

 This guide provides specific instructions for AI agents contributing to the SRRD-Builder project.
 The project uses a neurosymbolic approach, combining traditional symbolic programming (rule-based systems, structured knowledge, logic) with neural networks/large language models to create scientific research requirement documents.
 All AI agents must follow these guidelines to ensure consistency, quality, and effective collaboration.

+## Practical Chat-Agent Guidelines
+When operating in a chat/assistant mode, AI agents should incorporate these practices to enhance code quality and design:
+- Ask clarifying questions before implementation if requirements are unclear or incomplete.
+- Explicitly state and confirm assumptions or uncertainties with the user.
+- Decompose larger tasks into smaller, verifiable subtasks and seek approval at each step.
+- Present design rationale and obtain user validation on architectures or API choices prior to coding.
+- Summarize progress, outstanding tasks, and avoid prematurely claiming completion.
+- Surface known AI limitations (hallucinations, overconfidence) and invite reality checks.
+- Provide illustrative code examples paired with unit tests to verify functionality.
+- Offer alternative solutions when relevant, highlighting trade-offs.
+- Define clear acceptance criteria and confirm them before proceeding to the next phase.
+- Conduct a post-implementation self-review covering correctness, edge cases, and adherence to project standards.

 ## Core Principles